WPManageNinja/fluent-affiliate-docs/guide/affiliate-portal/generating-affiliate-links.md

+---
+title: Generating Affiliate Links
+description: Learn how to generate unique affiliate links in FluentAffiliate.
+Create promotional links, track performance, and maximize your earning potential with proper link generation techniques.
+---

 # Generating Affiliate Links

 Want to earn from promoting products on the site?
 As an affiliate, you can easily create your own unique referral links in just a few simple steps.
 In this guide, we'll walk you through how to generate and manage affiliate links right from your dashboard.